motif-project/motif-app-examples/README.md

 ## CDP (Collateralized Debt Position) Contract

 This example demonstrates how to build a simple CDP (Collateralized Debt Position) contract using BitDSM protocol.
-The CDP contract allows users to use their locked Bitcoin in bitcoin pods as collateral and borrow against it.
+This Document focuses on deploying and development on holesky chain with a full operator running.

+For local deployment for development purposes refer to [Local Deployment](https://github.com/BitDSM/BitDSM-examples/blob/main/script/anvil-testnet/readme.md)

 ## Setup